 Also, when a table is opened this file is read, if it exists.

 By default, this will not be used.

-• action - Specifies the behaviour when a non-empty file is found: Keep its content or clear it out.

-• checksum - Defines if the file is checksummed or not.
+- action Specifies the behaviour when a non-empty file is found: Keep its content or clear it out.
+Default is keep. - checksum Defines if the file is checksummed or not.